-Prerequisite: A grade of C or better in MATH 020 or 030.
-NOTE: A relatively high degree of mathematical maturity is required for this course.
-Course Advisory: SCC minimum English standard and MATH 021.
+Prerequisite: MATH 021 with a minimum grade of C. NOTE: A relatively high degree of mathematical maturity is required for this course.
+Course Advisory: SCC minimum English standard.
 An introduction to linear algebra, with a focus on finite dimensional real vector spaces.
 Topics include systems of linear equations and matrices, linear transformations, general vector spaces, eigenvectors and eigenvalues and associated eigenspaces, inner products and orthogonality.
 Three hours lecture.